CHS is open to the public. Patient(s) can still utilize the options provided to submit documents via ONE of the following:

 Patients are to take alternate resources identification with them to their appointment to ensure providers have accurate and appropriate billing information.

 You must contact CHS within 72 hours of receiving emergency care other than at IHS.
 For an elderly or disabled person receiving emergency care, may be extended 30 days.
 If a patient is unable to contact CHS, a person acting on their behalf must contact CHS within the same time limits.
 CHS must approve all non-emergency care before receiving medical treatment.
 Emergency services may be approved for payment or denied.
-Patient must follow up with a Kickapoo Provider.
+The patient must follow up with a Kickapoo Provider.

 - Worker’s Compensation